We stand for compassion, dignity, and community.

 range of career fields such as social work, psychology, business, public health, community planning and

-A Special Note About Internship Training & Availability Preferences
+A Special Note About Internship Training Program Requirements & Expectations

 Due to the level of training required to answer the Safe Harbor helpline, interns are required to complete a

-consecutive, three-day orientation and training program the week of August 25th.
-Dates will be determined
+consecutive, three-day orientation and training program during the week of December 15th.
+In-person

 • Training & Development